JESSE PESTA

 This critical re-examination of Truman Capote’s masterwork “In Cold Blood.”
 One woman’s first-person investigation into her ex-husband’s death (this became a book).
 A man who got a criminal record because of a clogged toilet.
 San Francisco’s housing anarchists (this became a book too).
 Vietnam’s bride kidnappers.
 FBI informants who snitch on their girlfriends.

 Please visit Starve Hollow Road, which is named for the place where I grew up.
-I’m also on Instagram.

-Photography by me has been published in The Wall Street Journal (for example here, here, here, here and here), Marie Claire, The Daily Beast, Newsweek and other publications.
+I’ve had photos published in The Wall Street Journal (for example here, here, here, here and here), Marie Claire, The Daily Beast, Newsweek and other publications.
 My photos have been exhibited at the Exit Art gallery, New York; Photographic Gallery, Front St., New York; Chrystie Street Gallery, Chrystie St., New York; ABC No Rio, Rivington St., New York; the Southern Indiana Center for the Arts; and the Edward Hopper House, Nyack, N.Y.

 NEWS